Chaikew/Chaikew/README.md

 ### Hi 👋

 I'm a self-taught (novice) French developper who loves to do Research and Development on it's free time :grinning:.
- I code things on my free time in various languages such as Java and Javascript ^^
+I code things in various languages such as Java and Javascript ^^

 How to reach me :thinking:?
 <br>